riobits/filter-proxies/README.md

 # Proxies filter

-1. Create a file called `proxies.txt` and it should contain the proxies that you want to filter (checking if they are working) and the content should be similar to:
+1. Create `proxies.txt` file and add the proxies that you want to filter

+`proxies.txt`

 ```
 72.206.181.123:4145